innolitics/rdm/rdm/init/release/software_plan.md

 Whenever a change request requires new software dependencies to be added, removed, or changed, the software dependencies file should be updated within the same pull request.

 The software dependencies file may cause duplication with other software development files (e.g., `requirements.txt` or `package.json`).
-Also, it is recognized that keeping track of secondary dependencies can require significant effort---think carefully before adding new SOUP to Project.
+Also, it is recognized that keeping track of secondary dependencies can require significant effort---think carefully before adding new SOUP to PROJECT.

+## Documents

+TODO: add a a list of document types

 ## Development Tools